Last Updated: March 14, 2022

 Information automatically collected when you use our services

-When you use our services, we collect information about your usage of our apps, activities you have through our servers, such as what virtual goods you choose to send, how many you send, the number of friends you invite to our apps.
+When you use our services, we collect information about your usage of our apps, activities you have through our servers, such as how many times you mine, how many security circle members you add, the number of friends you invite to our apps, browsing history in the Pi Browser application, your usage information of Pi apps.

 Device Information.
 We collect device-specific information, such as the hardware model, operating system version, advertising identifier, unique application identifiers, unique device identifiers, browser type, language, wireless network, and mobile network information (including the mobile phone number).